 So once you have made the decision to open up a credit card account, what’s the advantage of applying for a card specifically marketed to students?
 First, student credit cards will have lower acceptance requirements, specifically tailored to young adults with little or no credit history.
 (If you’re not sure where you stand, there are many ways to check your credit scores for free, including through Credit.com.)
 But as a tradeoff, student credit cards tend to have higher interest rates and less attractive incentives (like sign-up bonuses and introductory financing offers).

 At the same time, some student credit cards can include features designed to promote good habits among cardholders.
-For example, the Discover card just introduced a program to offer Discover it for Students and Discover it Chrome for Students cardholders $20 in cash back each year that they have a grade point average above 3.0.
+For example, the Discover card just introduced a program to offer Discover it Student Cash Back and Discover it Student chrome cardholders $20 in statement credits each year that they have a grade point average above 3.0 for up to five years.
 In addition, Capital One’s Journey Student Rewards card offers an additional 0.25% cash back each month when students make their payments on time, for a total of 1.25% cash back.

 If you’re not sure which student credit card to get, this expert guide shows you how to look for a student credit card that will make sense for you.

 Other Things to Consider When Students Choose a Credit Card

 Thankfully, most student credit cards have no annual fee, but there are other fees worth looking out for.
 Although most cards will have late fees, some will automatically waive this fee the first time.
 Further, students who may be studying or vacationing outside of the United States will want to look for a card with no foreign transaction fees, since most cards impose a 3% charge on these purchases.